 A few minutes later one of the keepers found his lost courage and stuck a pistol through one of the doors and fired two shots into the air.
-A terrible cry of fright and desperation went up from the men, and as if with the purpose of finding the nearest place of safety, they rushed against the sides of the walls and lined up one next to the other, their faces white with
+A terrible cry of fright and desperation went up from the men, and as if with the purpose of finding the nearest place of safety, they rushed against the sides of the walls and lined up one next to the other, their faces white with fear.

 A deadly silence broke over the room, but it lasted only a minute, for the men soon recovered and the shouting recommenced.
 Two more shots were fired and then the men gradually quieted down.
 The doors had been locked leading from the mess hall.
 The keepers were lined up against the windows with drawn guns.
 The Deputy Warden came into the hall.
 I was in the dining room and saw everything that happened that time.
 I was standing in a door leading from one dining hall to the other.
-In my own part

-THILE I was on Blackwell's Island a strike later, "Frank, we went back to our cells with murder watched over by two keepers with drawn guns trembling in their hands.
+In my own part of the dining room there were some men sitting watched over by two keepers with drawn guns trembling in their hands.
 One of the keepers said, "I will level the first man that stands up."
 But no one paid any attention to him, for they all stood up to watch the excitement.